Victor Cousin: Doctrine of reason

 The elements found in consciousness are also to be found in the history of humanity and in the history of philosophy.
-In external nature there are expansion and contraction which correspond to spontaneity and reflection.
-External nature again in contrast with humanity expresses spontaneity; humanity expresses reflection.
-In human history the East represents the spontaneous stage; the Pagan and Christian world represent stages of reflection.
+In external nature, there are expansions and contractions which correspond to spontaneity and reflection.
+External nature, again in contrast with humanity, expresses spontaneity; humanity expresses reflection.
+In human history, the East represents the spontaneous stage; the Pagan and Christian world represent stages of reflection.
 This was afterwards modified, expanded and more fully expressed by saying that humanity in its universal development has three principal moments.
 First, in the spontaneous stage, where reflection is not yet developed, and art is imperfect, humanity has thought only of the immensity around it.
-It is preoccupied by the infinite.
-Secondly, in the reflective stage, mind has become an object to itself.
+It is preoccupied with the infinite.
+Secondly, in the reflective stage, the mind has become an object to itself.
 It thus knows itself explicitly or reflectively.
 Its own individuality is now the only or at least the supreme thing.
 This is the moment of the finite.
 Thirdly, there comes an epoch in which the self or me is subordinated.
 Mind realizes another power in the universe.
 The finite and the infinite become two real correlatives in the relation of cause and product.
 This is the third and highest stage of development, the relation of the finite and the infinite.
 As philosophy is but the highest expression of humanity, these three moments will be represented in its history.
-The East typifies the infinite, Greece the finite or reflective epoch, the modern era the stage of relation or correlation of infinite and finite.
-In theology, the dominant philosophical idea of each of these epochs results in pantheism, polytheism, theism.
-In politics we have a correspondence also with the ideas of monarchy, democracy, and constitutional polity.
+The East typifies the infinite, Greece the finite or reflective epoch, the modern era the stage of relation or correlation of the infinite and the finite.
+In theology, the dominant philosophical idea of each of these epochs results in pantheism, polytheism, and theism.
+In politics, we have a correspondence also with the ideas of monarchy, democracy, and constitutional polity.

 Eclecticism thus means the application of the psychological method to the history of philosophy.
 Confronting the various systems co-ordinated as sensualism, idealism, skepticism, mysticism, with the facts of consciousness, the chasm result was reached "Each system expresses an order of phenomena and ideas, which is in truth very real, but which is not alone in consciousness, and which at the same time holds an almost exclusive place in the system; whence it follows that each system is not false but incomplete, and that in re-uniting all incomplete systems, we should have a complete philosophy, adequate to the totality of consciousness."
 Philosophy, as thus perfected, would not be a mere aggregation of systems, as is ignorantly supposed, but an integration of the truth in each system after the false or incomplete is discarded.